tuppulix/tuppulix/README.md

 Student in Computer scienze
 ---------------------------

-I am in the third year of a three-year degree in computer science and my goal is to become a cybersecurity expert.
+I am in the third year of a three-year degree in computer science and my goal is to become a cybersecurity expert / penetration tester .

 * 🌍  I'm based in italy
 * ✉️  You can contact me at [carmelo.bertolami29@gmail.com](mailto:carmelo.bertolami29@gmail.com)